tisabe/jraph_MPEU/README.md

 Only tested on Python 3.7.3

 Python library requirements:
-Jax (CPU or GPU)
+Jax (only GPU version has been tested)
 tensorflow
 spektral
 numpy
+flax
 jraph
 haiku
 optax
 pandas
 tqdm
 sklearn
 pickle

 If any other libraries are missing, just pip install them, the above list might not be complete.

 How to get this running:
 At the moment this can be run with two different datasets: QM9 and aflow.

 The QM9 dataset is pulled from spektral and converted into graphs.